rnietoe/Training/docs/AWS/10-Media.md

 # 10. Media

-Most of the following media services use S3 buckets as repository
+Most of the following media services use S3 buckets as repository:

 ## Elastic Transcoder